The picture in this post is from an album cover that was reportedly prepared for the band, The Talking Heads.

 Related to this, consider the following two true stories from our Don’t Be A Sheep article:

-Once, I was having dinner with a Global Chief Investment Officer.
-I was asking him why his monthly commentary and the first few sections of his team’s glossy monthly wealth management publication were becoming more and more short-term trade (consider the advantages of shorting currencies, etc.) and active manager oriented, especially based on the fact that he spoke to me often about how he had most of his personal money index funds.
-After a little wine, he admitted that most of the pieces would likely not add any value and that some, such as hedging recommendations and currency calls, were quite risky.
+Once, I was having a private dinner with a Global Chief Investment Officer.
+Over the course of the evening, I asked him why his monthly commentary and the first few sections of his team’s glossy monthly wealth management publication were becoming more and more short-term trade and complex strategy oriented, especially based on the fact that he spoke to me often about how he had most of his personal money simple index funds.
+After a little wine, he admitted that most of the pieces would likely not add any value and that some were quite risky.
 He then said,

-“Preston, what you need to understand is that I get paid to publish ideas that we can sell for a profit.
-If I don’t, the brokers and management complain.
+“What you need to understand is that I get paid to publish ideas that we can sell for a profit.
+If I don’t, senior sales people and management complain.
 I then lose my job.
 I learned a long time ago that it pays to feed the Street.”

 I could go on and on about this, but reaching back again to our last post, don’t let your brain get flamed up by stock market commentators or marketing presentations.
 Remember, market flames fueled by sensational quotes and headlines can burn down your investment portfolio.